-It was a spectacle to watch their head promptly going inside their shell whenever they see imminent danger and then slowly peering to see if the situation is good enough for them to venture back.
+It was a spectacle to watch their head promptly going inside their shell whenever they saw the imminent danger and then slowly peering to see if the situation was good enough for them to venture back.

-The introverted child in me wondered if I can borrow this beautiful feature.
+The introverted child in me wondered if I could borrow this beautiful feature.

-Apart from their head popping skills, here are some other interesting facts about turtles and tortoises, which I have gathered over the years.
+Apart from their head-popping skills, here are other interesting facts about turtles and tortoises I have gathered over the years.

 Interesting facts about Turtles

-Not all Turtles can do Head in and out – First and foremost, not all Turtles have the ability to retract their heads.
-While many turtles live on land, there are others living in the sea and then there are many others who are hybrid – can live on land and water.
+Not all Turtles can do Head in and out – First and foremost, not all Turtles can retract their heads.
+While many turtles live on land, others live in the sea, and others are hybrid – they can live on land and water.

-The shell of sea turtles are flattened to help them maneuver in the water, hence the small space does not give them enough space to retract their limbs inside their shell.
+The shell of sea turtles is flattened to help them maneuver in the water.
+Hence the tiny space does not give them enough room to retract their limbs inside their shell.

-The land turtles and tortoise have a bigger arched-shaped shell, that works as a defense mechanism and gives them the ability to go inside their shell.
+Land turtles and tortoise have a giant arched-shaped shell that works as a defense mechanism and allows them to go inside their shell.

-Shell are their skeleton – The shells which we prominently see on their body and which make them so unique is actually their skeleton.
+Shells are their skeleton – The shells we prominently see on their body and which make them so unique is their skeleton.
 Turtle’s hard shell is made of about 50 bones.

-Turtles are among the oldest species – Turtles are one of the oldest living creatures on this planet and lived alongside dinosaurs.
+Turtles are among the oldest species – Turtles are one of the oldest living creatures on this planet and live alongside dinosaurs.
 Marine turtles were around more than 100 million years ago.

 Turtles do not have any teeth – Turtles use their beak-like mouth to grasp their food.

-Turtles can drastically vary in size – The smallest can measure around 70cm long and weigh up to 40kg, whilst the bigger ones can reach up to 180cm long and weigh 500kg.
+Turtles can drastically vary in size – The smallest can measure around 70cm long and weigh up to 40kg, while the bigger ones can reach up to 180cm long and weigh 500kg.